Silicon Valley Semester 2020

 - Facilities: Courses will be offered at Notre Dame’s Palo Alto facility, a newly constructed instructional/collaborative suite in the heart of Palo Alto.

-- Calendar: SVS 2019 will likely have the same calendar as Spring and Fall semester as the South Bend campus.
+- Calendar: SVS 2020 will have the same calendar as Spring and Fall semester as the South Bend campus.
 However, some courses and internship opportunities may utilize Spring and Fall break weeks.